Vedantroy475/My-Project-for-Edunet-Internship/README.md

 # My Project for Edunet Internship

 ## Overview
 This repository contains the project files for the Edunet Foundation Internship on AI and Cloud.
-The project is focused on predicting loan eligibility using machine learning techniques.
+The project focuses on predicting loan eligibility using machine learning techniques.

 ## Contents
 - **Vedant Roy Edunet Internship Project PPT.pdf:** A presentation detailing the project objectives, methodologies, and results.
 - **Edunet_Internship_Project_Python_Notebook_by_Vedant_Roy.ipynb:** A Jupyter Notebook containing the code and outputs for the project.
+- **loan_data_set.csv:** The dataset used for the loan eligibility prediction project.

 ## Project Details
 ### Project Title